MothNik/robust_fourier/README.md

 special points of the Hermite functions, namely the x-positions of their

 - largest root (= outermost zero),
-- largest extrema in the outermost oscillation, and
+- largest extrema in the outermost oscillation,
-- the point where they numerically fade to zero.
+- the point where they numerically fade to zero, and
+- an approximation of the outermost oscillation (tail) by a conservative Gaussian peak.

 ```python
 import numpy as np